shakaihatsu/loggee/README.md

   - _parameterLogLevel_ - Log level for parameters - Default: __DEBUG__
   - _failureLogLevel_ - Log level for when the method throws an exception - Default: __WARN__
   - _regularMethodLoggerBaseName_ - Logger base name for regular methods - Default: __"METHOD_CALL"__
+      - Setting this to "" (empty string) will make Loggee use the original logger.
   - _decisionMethodLoggerBaseName_ - Logger base name for decision methods - Default: __"DECISION"__
+      - Setting this to "" (empty string) will make Loggee use the original logger.
   - _parameterLoggerBaseName_ - Logger base name for parameters of regular methods - Default: __"PARAMETER"__
+      - Setting this to "" (empty string) will make Loggee use the regular or decision method logger.
+      - Setting both to "" (empty string) will make Loggee use the original logger.
   - _decisionParameterLoggerBaseName_ - Logger base name for parameters of decision methods - Default: __"PARAMETER"__
+      - Setting this to "" (empty string) will make Loggee use the regular or decision method logger.
+      - Setting both to "" (empty string) will make Loggee use the original logger.
   - _booleanMethodLogPolicy_ - How to treat boolean methods - Default: __DECISION__
   - _logMethodParametersAfterCall_ - Log regular method parameters after the call again? - Default: __false__
   - _trim_ - Trim any log message to this number of characters - Default: __500__ (Doesn't trim if set to 0)
 2. Define own ```loggee.api.LogLineFormatter```.
-  You can implement this interface to decorate the message being logged.
+  - You can implement this interface to decorate the message being logged.
 (Simply implement it, Loggee will automatically use it instead of the default one.)
 3. Define own ```loggee.api.LoggerProducer```.
-  With this you can tell Loggee how to produce ```org.slf4j.Logger``` instances.
+  - With this you can tell Loggee how to produce ```org.slf4j.Logger``` instances.
 (Again, simply implement it, Loggee will automatically use it instead of the default one.)

 Decision Bean Pattern
 ---------------------